fmager/real-time/m1_memory_hierarchies/s1_computational_graphs.md

 </figure>

 Huh, it seems our loop fission didn't really matter in the grand scheme of things!
 The graph is quite high resolution to allow you to zoom in.
-The X-axis is the size of the tensors.
+The x-axis is the size of the tensors.
 Only NxN matrices are used.
-The Y-axis is time in nanoseconds averaged over 1000 runs.
+The y-axis is time in nanoseconds averaged over 1000 runs.
 Note how the lines are piecewise linear.
 There are two points where all of the lines get quite a bit slower and scale worse with the size of the tensors.
 Why do you think that is?